ptorre/crostini-lxc-cloud-containers/README.md

 Next to "Linux development environment," select Turn On.
 1. Wait till this completes

-_while this is time consuming it should only need to be done once and will save a lot of greif later_
+_while this is time consuming, it should only need to be done once and will save a lot of greif later_

 ### Remove the default penguin image completely before installing something else